pewpewboss/channelpilot/readme.md

 - How do i version the two Post Requests ?
  ->Versioning can be done in different ways: URI Versioning, Request Param Versioning, Header Versioning https://www.springboottutorial.com/spring-boot-versioning-for-rest-services
+- How do i change the default JDBC URL when connecting to H2 console (localhost:8080/h2-console) ? [] -> on first startup shows "jdbc:h2:~/test" but it should be "jdbc:h2:~/testdb"

 Thoughts:
 - I have created web/micro-services before & done it using the Spring-Framework
 - Create Git-Repo on Github & init git locally [x]